faceless-saint/olympus-minecraft/README.md

 ## Installation
 #### MultiMC (recommended)
+1. The MultiMC instance is contained in the "OlympusMC_\<version\>.zip" archive.
-1. Extract release archive into your MultiMC instance folder
+2. The content of this archive should be extracted into a new folder in your MultiMC instances.\*
+ \* *In Windows, this is located at "%HOMEPATH%\\MultiMC\\instances" by default.*

+    *Tip: Moving the zip file into the instances folder makes the default extraction location correct.*
-2. In MultiMC, refresh your instance list
+3. In MultiMC, Click on the green icon to reload the instance list and make the new instance visible.
+4. Select this new instance and click "Play" to launch Minecraft.

-#### Minecraft
+#### Minecraft (w.i.p.)
 1. Run the Forge installer and follow its instructions.
 2. Copy the 'mods' and 'config' folders into your minecraft folder